-The gas-phase chemical mechanism used for CAMS forecast is SAPRC-99 with the inclusion of Polycyclic aromatic hydrocarbons (PAHs) and Mercury chemistry; moreover, a simplified aqueous phase mechanism is included for SO2 oxidation and chemical processes involving Mercury in both gas and aqueous phases.
+The gas-phase chemical mechanism used for CAMS productions is SAPRC-99 (Carter, 2000) with the inclusion of Polycyclic aromatic hydrocarbons (PAHs) and Mercury chemistry; moreover, a simplified aqueous phase mechanism is included for SO2 oxidation and chemical processes involving Mercury in both gas and aqueous phases.

-A simple approach is used to estimate photolysis rates based on look-up tables to calculate the rate constants for photolysis reactions Nenes et al. (1998).
-Photolysis rates are computed and adjusted according to local solar zenith angle using an empirical formula based on Peterson (1976) data.
+A simple approach is used to estimate photolysis rates based on look-up tables to calculate the rate constants for photolysis reactions (Nenes et al., 1998b).
+Photolysis rates are computed and adjusted according to local solar zenith angle using an empirical formula based on (Peterson, 1976) data.

-The aerosols module is AERO3 (Binkowski and Shankar, 1995) (Binkowski, 1999).
-In AERO3 the representation of the particle size is modal with 3 modes (Aitken, accumulation and coarse), following a lognormal distribution.
-The aerosol dynamics takes into account nucleation, condensation and coagulation processes.
-The gas/particle mass transfer is implemented by means of ISORROPIA v1.7 (Nenes et al, 1998) and SORGAM (Shell et al. 2001) for secondary inorganic and organic aerosol, respectively.
+The aerosols module is AERO3 (Binkowski and Shankar, 1995; Binkowski, 1999).
+In AERO3 the representation of the particle size is three-modal (Aitken, accumulation and coarse), following lognormal distributions.
+The aerosol dynamics considers nucleation, condensation and coagulation processes.
+The gas/particle mass transfer is implemented by means of ISORROPIA v1.7 (Nenes et al., 1998a) and SORGAM (Schell et al., 2001) for secondary inorganic and organic aerosol, respectively.